-We’re going to talk through what you need to know about vendor management risk assessments for your third party risk management program.
+Throughout this video we are going to talk through what you need to know about vendor management risk assessments for your third-party risk management program.

 Welcome to this week’s Third Party Thursday!
 My name is Stephanie DellaCamera and I’m the Client Support Operations Manager here at Venminder.

 Let’s talk about one of my absolute favorite topics – risk assessments.
 It's one of the significant pillars of third party risk management and is tied closely to every other activity you are going to perform.

 In this video, we’ll talk in detail about some best practices on doing a risk assessment, including the two pronged approach, determining criticality risk and documenting analysis.

 The best practice I hear discussed a lot, is a two pronged approach.
 You want to slice a risk assessment into two fundamental branches.
 One of these is Business Impact risk and the other is the various regulatory risk categories such as strategic, operational, credit, reputation and transaction risk, and those are just to name a few.

 I should also mention country risk since the protection of your customers’ data is especially a concern when one of your third parties uses an offshore service provider.
 Just Remember, that once you’ve assigned your Business Impact risk, for those you have deemed critical third parties, you will need an exit strategy.

 The regulatory risk drives more due diligence and also how much or how frequent your monitoring should be.
 Business impact is rated as Critical or Non-Critical, while each of the regulatory risk categories are rated as High, Moderate or Low… and you should use some objective questions to determine and assign that risk rating.

 There are some pretty good tools out there, like Shared Assessment’s SIG and SIG Lite questionnaires that incorporate hundreds of questions.